Free · Shared renderer · Dynamic URLs · Export snippets

 Can I use the dynamic URL directly in my meta tags?

-Yes — the generator URL returns a PNG image.
-You can use it directly as the og:image content value.
-It will render on every request.
+Yes.
+The generator URL returns a PNG image, so you can use it directly as the og:image value or inside Next.js metadata.

 What is the difference between og:image and twitter:image?